Deepseek-APIs/deepseek-mpi/README.md

 - **MPI-driven parallelism** – each rank owns a disjoint set of chunks so API traffic scales horizontally.
 - **Ncurses TUI** – interactive session for pasting text or attaching a file by path; can be disabled for batched usage.
 - **Configurable CLI** – tune endpoints, chunk sizing, retry windows, logging, stdin/input sources, and more.
-- **Robust HTTP client** – libcurl with exponential backoff and deterministic JSON payloads.
+- **Robust HTTP client** – libcurl with exponential backoff, deterministic JSON payloads, and OpenAI/Anthropic compatibility.
 - **Logging** – mirrored console + file logging with rank annotations for easy traceability.
 - **Doxygen docs** – `make doc` renders browsable API docs in `doc/html`.
 - **Response archival** – optional `--response-dir` switch persists every chunk response as JSON for audit trails.